libre-tube/LibreTube/README.md

 </h2>

 LibreTube can be used with your custom or existing Piped (API) instances, depending on your preference.
 However, you may experience playback issues.
 Instances can be blocked.
-They weaken due to high usage This prevents Google servers from accessing your IP address or any other personal data.
+They weaken due to high usage.
+This prevents Google servers from accessing your IP address or any other personal data.
 Apart from that, Piped allows syncing your subscriptions between LibreTube and Piped, which can be used on desktop too.If the NewPipeExtractor breaks, it only requires an update of Piped and not LibreTube itself.
 Therefore, fixes usually arrive faster than in NewPipe

-Optionally, you can completely disable the Piped API with the "Full Local Mode" option and get all data directly from NewPipe Extractor.
+Optionally, you can completely disable the Piped API with the "Full Local Mode" option and get all data directly (no proxy) from NewPipe Extractor.
 You get more stability

 </sub>
 ❓️Differences to NewPipe